ReadOregon - FAQs

 PSU highly recommends that you take at least 3 credits of literature for Theme 6.
 However, if you have had a lot of graduate level literature courses in your previous programs of study, then you may use courses from Thematic Areas 1-5 for the six required Elective credits in Theme 6.

 Yes.
-The practicum is supervised by a mentor teacher.
-PSU’s ReadOregon advisor will work with you and your mentor supervisor to make sure you meet the competencies of a reading specialist.
+PSU’s ReadOregon advisor will work with you and your cooperating teacher to make sure you meet the competencies of a reading specialist.